Ahankaarix/Discordticket/replit.md

 # Overview

 This is a Discord ticket system bot built with Discord.js v14 and SQLite.
 The bot provides a comprehensive support ticket management system where users can create tickets by selecting from predefined categories, and staff members can claim and manage these tickets.
-The system includes features like automatic ticket cleanup, transcript generation, and role-based permissions.
+The system includes features like automatic ticket cleanup, transcript generation, user feedback collection system, and role-based permissions.

 # User Preferences